erroronline1/caro/readme.md

 issue_mail = "dev@erroronline.one" ; address for application and security issues
 require_record_type_selection = 1 ; 1: yes, 0: no; require selection on records e.g. if this is related to a complaint
 timezone = "Europe/Berlin" ; timezone for calendar handling
+watermark = "media/favicon/android/android-launchericon-192-192.png" ; .jpg, .jpeg, .png, .gif, copied into images on resizing if selected, leave as "" if not desired, e.g. company logo

 [calendar]
 holidays = "01-01, 01-06, 05-01, 10-03, 11-01, 12-24, 12-25, 12-26, 12-31"